 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted a 10% employment increase for customer service representatives between 2014 and 2024 (www.bls.gov), which is faster than the average for all jobs.
+The U.S. Bureau of Labor Statistics (BLS) predicts a 2% employment decline for customer service representatives between 2018 and 2028 (www.bls.gov), because of less demand for customer service representatives as more of their tasks become automated.
 Growth in this industry is often due to the number of companies who must cultivate customer relationships as part of their marketing programs.

-The median hourly wage for customer service representatives was $15.25 in 2015, according to the BLS.
-The BLS also stated that in the same year, the lowest paid customer service representatives earned less than $9.74 per hour, while the highest earners made about $25.49 or more per hour.
+The median hourly wage for customer service representatives was $16.23 in 2018, according to the BLS.
+The BLS also stated that in the same year, the lowest paid customer service representatives earned $10.65 per hour, while the highest earners made about $26.59 per hour.